rap2hpoutre/eye/readme.md

 ## Eyewitness.io package for Laravel 5 applications

-<a href="https://eyewitness.io">Eyewitness.io</a> is a monitoring and application analytic service built specifically for Laravel.
-Never miss a silent failure, and be the first to know how your applications are actually performing.
-Monitor your queues, schedulers/cron, email, logs, security and every part of your application.
+<a href="https://eyewitness.io">Eyewitness.io</a> is a monitoring and application analytic solution focused specifically for Laravel.
+Know how your applications are *actually* performing.
+Monitor uptime, queues, cron schedules, email, logs, security, SSL, DNS and much more.
+Super simple installation - be up and running in just 90 seconds...

 ### Installation